-A. Brief - The brief should be entirely your work.
-You may not solicit or receive help in any form from law school faculty members, attorneys, or any other person except for the Student Directors, McBaine Academic Director Scotia Hicks, and Advocacy Competitions Director Sarah Wright-Schreiberg (collectively "Directors").
-The Directors will provide limited feedback on drafts submitted by Friday, January 31.
+- A. Brief The brief should be entirely your work.
+You may not solicit or receive help in any form from law school faculty members, attorneys, or any other person except for the Student Directors and McBaine Academic Director.
+The Directors will provide limited feedback on drafts submitted by January 13, 2023, with the feedback returned to competitors no later than January 27, 2023.
 You may also have one person who is not a lawyer or current McBaine competitor proofread your brief for grammar, spelling, and punctuation only.
-In discussing the substantive aspects of the case, you may consult only with the Directors.
-Except as described here, you may not cooperate or collaborate with any other person in preparing your brief.

-B. Oral Argument - You may practice your argument with anyone except current McBaine competitors, law professors, or lawyers when preparing your oral argument.
-The Competition offers formal mooting sessions in order to ensure that you have multiple opportunities to practice your argument.
-If you feel you need more moots than you have volunteers to moot you, please contact the Student Directors to arrange additional moots.
+To address limited questions about the substantive aspects of the case, you may consult only with the McBaine Student Directors and Academic Director.
+Except as described here, you may not cooperate or collaborate with any other person in preparing your brief. - B. Oral Argument You may practice your oral argument with anyone except current McBaine competitors, law professors, or lawyers.
+If you would like to schedule a practice moot, please contact the McBaine Student Directors to make arrangements.

 You may not record or attend the oral argument of another student until you are eliminated, and then only during the semifinal and final rounds.